ofenerci/HPSC-Fall-2013/lab/lab-01/README.md

 ## Getting Started

+We will be using the JANUS supercomputer.
+Please [apply for an account](https://www.rc.colorado.edu/accountrequest) before you come to class.

 ### Goals

 - Access the JANUS supercomputer
   - Learn to run code interactively
   - Learn to submit jobs
-- bitbucket
 - Makefiles
+  - We will use these for building code
+  - Quick introduction
+- Git
+  - Recommended
+  - Use bitbucket, it's private.
+- Assignment
+  - Create a `Makefile` for a benchmark code.
+  - Generate some data using `Python` or another language of your choice
+  - Plot the data (we will help with this)
+  - Check the assignment
+  - Submit the assignment

 ### Getting started with Janus

 http://researchcomputing.github.io/support/

-### Run sample code

 ### Makefiles

+### Git

 ### Assignment

-- run the triad code
-- create a script to run in batch
-- plot results (optional tool)
-- Submit for grading